7 Reasons You Should Use A VPN When Traveling

 3. Safety And Security

-Everyone knows by now that there are dozens of companies tracking your activities online – even when you’re browsing the web from inside a private browser window.
+Everyone knows by now that dozens of companies are tracking your activities online – even when you’re browsing the web from inside a private browser window.
 They do this by sitting between you and the websites or services you use, giving them access to all the information flowing between your device and their servers.

 Privacy is essential when traveling abroad since many countries don’t share the same protections you might have in your home country.
 Remember the 1st of our reasons you should use a VPN?